 Merrymeeting Adult Education provides classroom presentations and individual counseling pertaining to college transitions and filling out the FAFSA to individuals living in Northern Cumberland and Sagadahoc Counties.

-New Dimensions Federal Credit Union provides classroom presentations, handouts, and curriculum for students K-12.
-New Dimensions FCU also offers an online financial literacy portal designed for children and young adults.
-Additionally, financial resources, including budgeting resources, are made available to credit union members.
+New Dimensions Federal Credit Union provides classroom presentations, handouts, and curriculum for students K- College Level.
+Additionally, financial resources, including budgeting and credit building resources, are made available to credit union members.